 Knurling tools are turning type tool that is used in the cutting tool industry to create patterns on metal.
 Here at Cromwell we stock a range of knurling tools from supplier JHL.

-Knurling tools are designed to create a regular pattern on the surface of a part, usually for grip but also for aesthetic purposes.
-They can be used to create straight and diagonal lined patterns or a criss-crossing combination to form a diamond shape, these designs help great greater friction when gripping the knurled part or tool, helping reduce slippage.
+Knurling tools are turning cutting tools that are designed to create a regular pattern on the surface of a part, usually metal, for grip but also for aesthetic purposes.
+They can be used to create straight and diagonal lined patterns or a criss-crossing combination to form a diamond shape.

-There are a few different types of knurling tools available, each has its own features and benefits.
-The help outline these Cromwell have provided examples of the most common types below.
+There are a many different types of knurling tools available, each has its own features and benefits.
+To help outline these Cromwell have provided examples of the most common types below.

 As well as the different tool types there are a number of patterns in which knurling tools are available:

 Straight - These feature no helix angle and are used to create a straight knurled pattern.

 Diagonal - These can face either left or right and feature a 30-degree helix angle for a diagonal knurled pattern.

 Diamond - There are two types of diamond patterned knurl wheels, male and female.
 Female wheels are used to create a male (raised) diamond pattern on the workpiece, whereas male patterned knurl wheels are used to create recesses for the female pattern.
 They both typically feature a 30-degree helix angle.